-Spent 18 years in Missouri's foster care system
+Marion Aaron spent 18 years in Missouri's foster care system.

 Marian Aaron graduated from high school this past spring but is currently unable to attend college for medical reasons despite the fact that she is eager to start.
 Marian recently had to have her leg amputated; throughout her recovery process, she has surpassed all milestones ahead of schedule.
 Her doctors and therapists attribute her recovery to a “wonderful outlook, determination, and hard work.”